Gengatharan1/ds_car_price_analysis/README.md

 #### a)	Train-Test Split: Split the dataset into training and testing sets to evaluate model performance.
 i)	Common split ratios are 70-30 or 80-20, utilized 80-20.
 #### b)	Model Selection: Choose appropriate machine learning algorithms for price prediction.
-i)	Used Linear Regression, Decision Trees, Random Forests, and XG Boosting Machines
+i)	Used Linear Regression, Decision Trees, Random Forests, AdaBoost and XG Boosting Machines
 #### c)	Model Training: Train the selected models on the training dataset.
 i)	Used cross-validation techniques to ensure robust performance.
 #### d)	Hyperparameter Tuning: Optimize model parameters to improve performance.